Community Scholars for Black Lives

 - What motivated you to apply to the Community Scholars for Black Lives program?
 Discuss how your participation in the program will help you achieve your goals.

-- Describe your preparation for participation in the Community Scholars for Black Lives program as it relates to your intellectual development, scholarship, and agency.
+- Describe your preparation for participation in the Community Scholars for Black Lives program as it relates to your education and experience.

 Discuss how the purpose of the Community Scholars for Black Lives program resonates with your own experiences or observations concerning issues disparately impacting Black communities, systemic oppression and racism.